 Prevention of Egg Damage from Cancer Treatments

 Another use of egg freezing is to prevent damage caused by cancer treatments.
 Most cancer treatments selectively target rapidly dividing cells such as cancer cells, hair cells, the cells lining the gastrointestinal tract, and ovarian cells, especially the eggs.
-There can be wide variations in the damage among different women and some develop permanent menopause after a single chemotherapeutic regimen.
-Eggs can be frozen prior to exposure to chemotherapeutic agents, radiation, or surgery thus preventing damage.
-The thawed eggs can be used in an IVF cycle after completion of treatments.
+There can be wide variations in the damage among different women and some develop permanent menopause after a single chemotherapy treatment.
+Eggs can be frozen prior to exposure to chemotherapy, radiation, or surgery, preventing damage and preserving fertility.
+Thawed eggs can be used in an IVF cycle after completion of treatments.

-All patients (male and female) should be educated regarding the reproductive implications of their treatments and given the opportunity to freeze eggs or sperm.
+All patients (male and female) should seek information regarding the reproductive implications of cancer treatments and consider the opportunity to freeze eggs or sperm.